openebs-archive/openebs-docs/docs/configurepools.md

 ---
 ```

 Edit *openebs-config.yaml* file to include disk details associated to each node in the cluster which you are using for creation of  the OpenEBS cStor Pool.
-Replace the disk names under *diskList* section, which you can get from running *kubectl get disks* command.
-Once it is modified, you can apply this YAML.
+Replace the disk names under *diskList* section with the disk names, which you can get from running `kubectl get disks` command.
+Once this file is modified, you can apply this YAML.
 This will create cStor Storage Pool on each Node and StorageClass named `openebs-cstor-disk`.

 For example, you have a 3 Node cluster.
 Each Node have 2 disks each.
 So if you select these disks in the above sample YAML, it will create a cStor Pool on each Node by using the disks attached to each Node.